optimist2point0/data_scientist_functions/README.md

 - Creates a matrix of Cramér's V correlations for all pairs of categorical columns in a DataFrame.

 #### categorical_vs_continuous_correlation
-- Calculates the correlation (the square root of the R² score) between a categorical variable and a continuous variable using an OLS (Ordinary Least Squares) model
+- Calculates the correlation (the square root of the R² score) between a categorical variable and a continuous variable using an OLS (Ordinary Least Squares) model.

 #### correlation_df
-- Calculate the Cramér's V correlation for all pairs of categorical columns, Pearson or Spearman correlation for all pairs of numeric columns and Sqrt of R^2 score for all pairs of numeric and categorical columns in a DataFrame
+- Calculate the Cramér's V correlation for all pairs of categorical columns, Pearson or Spearman correlation for all pairs of numeric columns and Sqrt of R^2 score for all pairs of numeric and categorical columns in a DataFrame.

+#### correlation_target_df
+- Calculate correlation between target and features only.
+The approach is like in [correlation_df](#correlation_df).

 #### tests_for_normality
 - Performs normality tests and optionally plots the distribution of the data.